voicehacks/Recipe/Detailed-Setup-Instructions/publication/README.md

     *  **Provide testing instructions.** Testing instructions give you an opportunity to explain your skill, and any special or possibly confusing features, to the certification team.
 A value is required in this box.

-        *  Since you are using our Fact Sample, make sure to add this sentence to your Testing Instructions:
+        *  Since you are using our Recipe Sample, make sure to add this sentence to your Testing Instructions:

            ```
-           This was built using the Fact Sample.
+           This was built using the Recipe Sample.
            ```

            This will let the testing team understand what you're providing them, and should decrease the testing time required.